 Long-term care is ongoing assistance with some of the most basic activities of daily living such as eating, bathing, dressing, or getting in and out of bed or a chair.
-The need most often stems from disability, chronic illness, or cognitive impairment.
-Long-term care is care that you need if you can no longer perform everyday tasks Activities of Daily Living (ADL’s) by yourself due to a chronic illness, injury, disability or the aging process.
-Long-term care also includes the supervision you might need due to a severe cognitive impairment such as Alzheimer’s disease.
+The need for long-term care most often stems from disability, chronic illness, or cognitive impairment.

-Aside from paying out of pocket (private pay) unless you’re fortunate enough to have a loved one providing care at no charge, another source of payment is long-term care insurance or programs that help seniors, the elderly homebound and caregivers free of charge, or sliding scale, based on income.
-Also See: Help Paying for Long-Term Care.
+Aside from paying out of pocket (private pay) unless you’re fortunate enough to have a loved one providing care at no charge, another source of payment is long-term care insurance or programs that help seniors, the elderly home bound and caregivers free of charge, or sliding scale, based on income.

-The most common type of long-term care is personal care services — help with everyday activities, also called Activities of Daily Living or ADL’s.
+The most common type of long-term care is personal care services — in-home care to help with everyday activities, also called Activities of Daily Living or ADL’s.
 These activities include bathing, dressing, grooming, using the toilet, eating, and moving around — for example, getting out of bed and into a chair.

 Health Conditions Drives the Need for Long Term Care

 People often need long-term care when they have a serious, ongoing health condition or disability.
 The need for long-term care can arise suddenly, such as after a heart attack or stroke.
 Most often, however, it develops gradually, as people get older and frailer or as an illness or disability gets worse.

 How Long Does Care Last?